daniel-wrench/space_stats/README.md

 ## NEXT STEPS

-Put `3_train_neural_net.py` and `keras_tuner.py` side-by-side and implement hyperparameter tuning.
-Then, run this locally, before beefing it up for Raapoi.

 ## DATA USED

 The data is not committed to this repository, but the codes used to create it are all here and documented.